mirogula/openshift-nexus/README.md

 ### Maximum java heap size (-Xmx)
 Because small gears have only 512 MB ram, you can set maximum java heap size for Nexus to avoid problems with memory allocation and swapping.
 By default this option is set to 384 MB.
-You change it in `.openshift/action_hooks/start` by editing this
+You can change it in `.openshift/action_hooks/start` by editing this
 line: `JAVA_XMX_CONFIG="-Xmx384M"`.